 Hi Bold Bakers!

-I love to grind up my pecans in a food processor then add them to the rest of the ingredients.
-This insures each bit is even in texture and full of that pecan flavor.
+The cookies feature ground pecans, giving them a crumbly texture and toasty flavor throughout.
+If you’ve never baked with ground nuts before you’ll love this.
+I grind up my pecans in a food processor then add them to the rest of the ingredients.
+This ensures each cookie is even in texture and full of that pecan flavor.
 You can mix this dough up in one bowl using a hand mixer or just a large whisk.

 Get more Holiday Cookies and baking tips and tricks at my Holiday Baking Headquarters page.